"If

 obey this command.

-"if ... there are any who are poor, you must not shut your heart
+"If ... there are any who are poor, you must not shut your heart

 or hand against them; you must lend them as much as they need.
 Beware!
 Dont refuse a